 Pinacoteca do Estado de São Paulo

 The Pinacoteca do Estado de São Paulo is one of the city's finest art museums.
 Inside visitors will find a large collection of Brazilian paintings which collectively display the history of this country.
 The museum also houses a nice collection of French sculpture.
-Downstairs is a lovely cafe with typical Brazilian snack options, and outside is a small sculpture garden and European style park in Parque da Luz.
+Downstairs is a lovely cafe with typical Brazilian food and snack options, and outside is a small sculpture garden and European style park in Parque da Luz.